 - The materials include teacher guidance on ways to extend instruction for students who have demonstrated proficiency in grade-level skills.
-For example, each lesson includes an apply/practice section with workbook pages of additional practice for students. - The materials include the "Teacher Toolbox," which has weekly extension activities.
+For example, each lesson includes an apply/practice section with workbook pages of additional practice for students. - The materials include the "Teacher Toolbox, which has weekly extension activities.
 The activities consist of writing prompts and comprehension questions for readers to help increase the rigor of the lesson for students who demonstrate proficiency.
-For example, in Unit 6, Week 27, the two extension activities are tied to a "Magnetic Reader" titled "The Storm."
-The first activity is a writing prompt that states "Uncle Len says that a rainstorm happens in steps.
-What are the steps?
-Write them in order.
-Use the text to help you."
-The second extension activity is multiple comprehension questions that extend students' thinking with some responses tied directly to text evidence tied to the reader. - The materials provide guidance on how to provide enrichment using Magnetic Readers.
+For example, in Unit 6, Week 27, the two extension activities are tied to a "Magnetic Reader" titled "Water Wonder."
+The first activity is a writing prompt that states, "Imagine you are swimming in Jellyfish Lake.
+Write a short story to detail your experience."
+The second extension activity is multiple comprehension questions that extend students' thinking, with some responses tied directly to text evidence tied to the reader. - The materials provide guidance on how to provide enrichment using Magnetic Readers.
 The materials guide how to use Magnetic Readers for enrichment and extension activities, such as setting writing goals and providing extension writing prompts.